 Nerds in Charge 3

-This is a view of the convention center from Fourth Avenue in the Gaslamp Quarter.
+The second photo is a view of the convention center from Fourth Avenue in the Gaslamp Quarter in it's original size.
+That has been many years ago.
+It has expanded since and there is talk of it expanding again.
 It is here that many people come for business conventions or seminars.
 It is located within a few blocks walking distance of Seaport Village, the San Diego Trolley, a relaxing park and the Gaslamp Quarter which makes it convenient to plan off hours without much effort.

 San Diego is a tourist destination town, but not like New York, Paris or London.
 The people living here are a bit more relaxed in a general sense.
 It's sort of a hidden secret in the world of travel, but still well known and well thought of.